alexportnov/pi_zero_headless/README.md

 ## Why?
 1) The out of the box images pretty much forces you to connect a HDMI display and USB hub with keyboard even if you want to simply SSH to the board and run a terminal application.
-Sure, you can edit the images, connect it to the network, install Bonjour or connect UART pins to serial to USB converter ...
+Sure, you can edit the images, connect it to the network (on Zero W), install Bonjour or connect UART pins to serial to USB converter ...
 This image allows you to simply connect a USB to computer (with microUSB cable) and get a serial interface - that's it.
 You are ready to go.